Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Results and Discussion

 The relation between the number of selected observation sites and the reconstruction error in the case of noise-free conditions is described in Figure~\ref{fig:reconst_noisefree}.
 Reconstruction was also conducted using the GPR-based method.
 The reconstruction error was calculated as follows:

+The error bars are displayed in Figure~\ref{fig:reconst_noisefree} based on the standard deviation of the reconstruction error obtained by five-fold cross-validation.
+However, those are smaller than the size of the symbol, except for the reconstruction using the proposed method with randomly selected observation sites.
 In the case of random selection, 100 sets of the randomly generated observation site are generated, and the wavefield reconstruction was conducted.
+The observation sites for reconstruction using fewer observation sites were selected by the DG-vec method for both proposed method and GPR-based method.
+This is because there is no published sensor optimization method for estimation using the GPR-based method.
+Although the observation sites selected by the DG-vec method are not optimized for the GPR-based method, the performance of the selected observation sites should be better than that of randomly selected observation sites.

 The reconstruction error obtained by the GPR-based method is larger than that of the ROM-based method.
 Although the location of the observation sites is not optimized for reconstruction using the GPR-based method, the reconstruction error obtained by the ROM-based method is much smaller than that obtained by the GPR-based method, even though the randomly selected observation sites are used.
+This is because that the ROM-based method uses the strong prior information of the wavefield, such as the mode of the wavefield.
+On the other hand, the GPR-based method uses almost no information regarding the seismic wavefield, such as the relationship between frequency and wavelength and the basis of the wavefield.
 The reconstruction error decreases as the number of selected observation sites increases and is asymptotic to model error $\epsilon_{\rm model}=0.1$.
 The reconstruction error rapidly decreases as the number of selected observation sites $p$ increases until $p=7$ for the ROM-based method.
 The reconstruction error can be reduced to the level of model error in the case of noise-free observation, even with the small number of selected observation sites.
 Furthermore, the difference between the reconstruction error obtained using the observation sites selected by random selection and the DG-vec method is small.
-This is because the problem is simple and the ROM-based method quite works well, and thus sufficient information necessary for reconstruction can be obtained, even if the set of observation sites is not carefully selected.
-The effectiveness of the optimization of the location of observation sites can be seen in the case of noise-contaminated observation (Section~\ref{sec:wnoise}).
+This is because the problem is simple and the ROM-based method quite works well, and thus, sufficient information necessary for reconstruction can be obtained, even if the set of observation sites is not carefully selected.
+The effectiveness of the optimization of the location of observation sites can be seen in the case of noise-contaminated observations (Section~\ref{sec:wnoise}).